MicrosoftDocs/PowerShell-Docs/reference/5.1/PowershellGet/Uninstall-Script.md

 ```

 ### -MaximumVersion

 Specifies the maximum, or newest, version of the script to uninstall.
+The **MaximumVersion** and
-The *MaximumVersion* and *RequiredVersion* parameters are mutually exclusive; you cannot use both parameters in the same command.
+**RequiredVersion** parameters can't be used in the same command.

 ```yaml
 Type: String